RodolfoBonis/microdetect/docs/en/annotation_guide.md

-# Visualization and Annotation Guide
+# Annotation Guide

-This guide explains how to use MicroDetect's tools for annotating microorganism images and visualizing annotations.
+This guide explains how to use MicroDetect's annotation tools to label microorganisms in microscopy images.

 ## Table of Contents
 - [Introduction](#introduction)